hacs/documentation/source/docs/use/download/remove.md

 # Revoking OAuth access

-If you are using HACS with OAuth, you also need to revoke the access to complete the removal.

 1. Navigate to https://github.com/settings/applications.
 2. In the list of apps, find HACS and select the three dots menu.